 Thanks be to God.

 You are invited to acknowledge these things silently before God who hears you, and to draw hope from this promise: “Then I acknowledged my sin to you… and you forgave.”
-(Psalm 32:5)
+(Psa 32:5).

 God’s grace abounds for us, even in our weakness.

-Let us remember the hope of the gospel: In Christ, we are forgiven.
+Receive the good news of the gospel: In Jesus Christ we are forgiven.

 During the reflection time, children are invited to engage in a special time of reading and song so they can learn and discover the gospel in a language and style more suitable to them.
 Click here for the video.

 Then Jesus went with his disciples to a place called Gethsemane, and he said to them, “Sit here while I go over there and pray.”
 37 He took Peter and the two sons of Zebedee along with him, and he began to be sorrowful and troubled.
 38 Then he said to them, “My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me.”

 39 Going a little farther, he fell with his face to the ground and prayed, “My Father, if it is possible, may this cup be taken from me.
 Yet not as I will, but as you will.”